Gardenhire/DL4H-Final-Project/README.md

 After successfully running all cells in **`final.ipynb`**, you should observe:

-* Generated plots and visualizations related to the data analysis.
+* Generated plots and visualizations related to the data analysis will be located at the root folder
-* Output from the QA pipeline, displaying answers generated for the 500 provided questions based on the corresponding passages.
+* Output from the QA pipeline, displaying answers generated for the 500 provided questions based on the corresponding passages will be located at /models/processed/pipeline1_label_1.250.csv

 ## Troubleshooting